 National map of council shared services

-We have produced an updated interactive map of shared services detailing shared services examples from councils across England.
-It indicates who is sharing what and the savings and benefits have been achieved or are expected.
+The LGA has updated our interactive map of shared services for 2019, detailing collaborative service delivery across the local government sector.
+It indicates who is sharing what and the efficiency savings and service delivery benefits that are being achieved.

 If your shared service arrangement is not featured on the map please do take this opportunity to raise the profile of your work.
 Contact us at [email protected] and we will get your example included on the map.

 “Councils have embraced efficiency and innovation in a way that is not seen anywhere else in the public sector and these fantastic new figures show they, once again, remain at the forefront of cost-effective service delivery.

 Councils sharing ideas and working collaboratively has contributed to more than £1 billion in efficiency savings that have helped local government to try and protect vital local services amid ongoing funding pressures.”

 Shared Service Expert Programme and Match Making Service

 To provide councils with funding towards a shared services expert with the particular skill or expertise to provide support and assistance to develop and improve your existing shared service arrangement.

 In addition to capturing individual examples of successful arrangements, we have also undertaken innovative research to understand in more depth, the benefits and potential pitfalls of sharing.

 A major report into councils shared services has quantified the benefits and feasibility of joining forces to save money.
 It is the first to provide a detailed insight into the scale of savings that have been achieved through sharing back office functions like IT and legal, and teaming up to deliver frontline services like waste disposal and road maintenance.